Menu

 • In 1997, the then Chief of Air Staff praised him for his dedication to duty.

-• He worked as the Flight Commander of the Sukhoi Su-30MKI aircraft during the same period.
+• He served as the Flight Commander of the Sukhoi Su-30MKI aircraft during the same period.

 An old picture of A. K. Bharti